Sydney Knowles: Biography

 Knowles was born in Preston, Lancashire, the son of a railwayman.
 He joined the Navy at the start of World War II and served as a stoker aboard the destroyers Zulu and Lookout, taking part in trans-Atlantic convoys and in Operation Pedestal, the relief of Malta.
 In 1942 Knowles joined the Underwater Working Party, under Lieutenant Commander Lionel Crabb, at Gibraltar.

 Knowles was one of a group of underwater guard divers who checked for limpet mines in Gibraltar Harbour during the period of Italian frogman and manned torpedo attacks.
 The group dived with Davis Escape Sets, which until then had not been used much if at all for swimming down from the surface.
 At first they swam by breaststroke without swimfins.

 On 17 December 1942, during one such attack, two of the Italian frogmen (Lt.
 Visintini and Petty Officer Magro) died, probably killed by small explosive charges thrown from harbor-defence patrol boats, a tactic said to have been introduced by Crabb.
 Their bodies were recovered, and their swimfins were taken and from then on used by Knowles and Crabb.

 In July 1943 Knowles took part in the recovery of the body of Free Polish Commander General Władysław Sikorski, after his aircraft crashed off Gibraltar.
 Later his unit operated in Italy, clearing mines and obstacles, including mines from the Bridge of Sighs in Venice.
 Knowles left the Navy in 1950, and worked as a self-employed haulier.
+His last mission before leaving the British Royal Navy was to search for a Spanish Armada galleon in Tobermory Bay on the Isle of Mull.

 In 1955 Crabb took Knowles with him to investigate the hull of the Soviet cruiser Sverdlov to evaluate its superior manoeuvrability.
 According to Knowles, they found a circular opening at the ship's bow and inside it a large propeller that could be directed to give thrust to the bow.